MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-certified.md

 ### General requirements

 Your Power BI visual has to be approved by Seller Dashboard or Partner Center.
 We recommend that your Power BI visual is already in [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals).
-To learn how to publish a Power BI visual, see [Publish Power BI visuals to Partner Center](office-store.md).
+To learn how to publish a Power BI visual to AppSource, see [Publish Power BI visuals to Partner Center](office-store.md).

 Before submitting your Power BI visual to be certified, verify that it complies with the [guidelines for Power BI visuals](./guidelines-powerbi-visuals.md).